petergridge/Irrigation-Card/README.md

       --mdc-theme-primary: black;
     }
 ```
 These are some examples, use F12 on Chrome to discover other style options.
 My explanation of the action are not definitive the style change can affect other components as well.
-There are many more stype options available that will have an impact.
+There are many more style options available that will have an impact.
 Please share exampless and action for me to update this list.

 |example     |action   |
 |:---        |:---     |